fsharp/fslang-design/RFCs/FS-1135-map-binary-search.md

 For the convenience and simplicity of implementation that `Map.binarySearch` would offer over `Map.splitAt`, it may make sense to implement both functions eventually.

-# Compatibility, Performance Culture-aware formatting
+# Compatibility, Performance and Culture-aware formatting

 As this is a change to FSharp.Core, there should not be any breaking changes.
 There are no dependencies outside of FSharp.Core/map.fs itself.